Three phase transformer is mainly used for high power transmission.

 For the Δ-Δ connection in Figure.(2), Equation.(2) also applies for the line voltages and line currents.

 This connection is unique in the sense that if one of the transformers is removed for repair or maintenance, the other two form an open delta, which can provide three-phase voltages at a reduced level of the original three-phase transformer.
+This three-phase transformer is used for transformer power distribution system.

 For the Y-Δ connection in Figure.(3), there is a factor of √3 arising from the line-phase values in addition to the transformer per phase turns ratio n.
 Thus,